AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-tail.md

 - [Inner private kernel proof](./private-kernel-inner.md).
 - [Reset private kernel proof](./private-kernel-reset.md).

 An inner iteration may be omitted when there's only a single private function call for the transaction.
-And a reset iteration can be skipped if there are no read requests and transient nullifiers in the public inputs from the last initial or inner iteration.
+And a reset iteration can be skipped if there are no read requests and transient notes in the public inputs from the last iteration.

 #### Ensuring the previous iteration is the last.